How to Create a Value Stream Map

-This article will focus on creating the actual value stream map, but you need to spend time observing your company process before you can visualize it.
+This article will focus on creating the actual VSM, but you need to spend time observing your company process before you can visualize it.
 Keep these tips in mind as you perform value stream analysis:

 - Record the current state first and then move on to a future state.
 Document your process as is so you can demonstrate any issues.
 After you have created that value stream map, you can create others to show ideal workflows.

 Dive deep with our guide on value stream mapping to learn more about this methodology and when to use it.